katzgrau/chip/README.md

 You have **n** production servers behind a load balancer.
 Each one has error logs being written, and you need to view all those logs at once.
 Maybe you're doing a deployment, investigating a bug, or just monitoring.

 This probably requires that you ssh into all **n** boxes, and monitor the logs separately.
+How about about viewing all the logs from one terminal?
 What if you're only interested in lines with the word `ERROR` or some other pattern in it?
 What if you want to be notified by email when certain things show up in the logs?
 What if you want the output to look nice? `divvy` does all that and mo'.

 ## The basics